 Drain the grains.
-A fly screen doubles as an excellent sieve.
+An old fly screen can be used as an alternative to a sieve.
 Spread out the grains evenly to help them dry.
-Alternatively you may use a table with a flat cloth placed across it.
+Alternatively a table can be used with an absorbent cloth placed across it.
 The grains should still be damp but not dripping wet before moving onto the next step.
 This may take between 20 minutes – 1 hour depending on the weather.

-Cover each jar with a piece of aluminium foil.
-Pack into pressure cooker and sterilise for a minimum of 90 minutes.
+Firmly cover each jar with a piece of aluminium foil.

 Once the jars have cooled down they are ready to be inoculated with either liquid culture or agar.